A membrane sweep is a procedure that is performed with the aim of inducing labor, to prevent it from going overdue.

 As your midwife is examining your cervix, they will aim to locate the position of the cervix.
 In case your cervix has softened and began to efface, the procedure and induction will become much easier.

 However, if your cervix is still sitting pretty high, your midwife will ask you to wait a bit longer before a cervical sweep or labor induction can be carried out.

 In the event that you do not experience any labor pain after the sweep, alternative artificial labor inducing methods will be performed in a maternity unit.

-Bloody show after membrane sweep
+Bloody show after membrane stripping

 Are you noticing a bloody show after a membrane sweep?
 Is it a good sign?
 How much longer after the bloody show will I get labor and give birth?
 Well, there is a possibility that you will experience bleeding after you have had a cervical check or after your membrane has been swept.

 - Any time your cervix becomes irritated, even slightly, it could lead to bleeding taking place.

 - When the procedure is completed, you are likely going to experience spotting and cramping all day, which may be accompanied by terrible pain or cramping.

 - In certain stripping cases, it may take as long as five days before going into labor.